 Platelet-rich plasma or PRP injections are used for various musculoskeletal conditions.

 In a study comparing PRP to cortisone injections in frozen shoulder, PRP showed a more significant reduction in pain and improved movement.
-However, we need more investigations to determine whether PRP is more effective than cortisone in frozen shoulder.
+However, more investigations are needed to determine whether PRP is more effective than cortisone in frozen shoulder.
 Nonetheless, the early results are promising and suggest using PRP as a cortisone replacement.

 Surgery, also called a capsular release, is only helpful for persistent cases.
 You must remember that surgery has risks and is not always successful.
 A recent study suggests that surgery outcomes for frozen shoulder are equal to physiotherapy but have serious adverse effects of 4-5%.
 Overall, your decision regarding surgery should not be taken lightly.